-Pulse is a decentralized agent that is conversational, private, and secure where buyers can express intent, control their data, and find and engage effectively.
-For sellers, Pulse is a new channel for effective lead generation and nurturing based on trustful conversations.
+Pulse is a software agent built for buyers that is private, decentralized, intelligent, and conversational.
+Buyers can express intent, issue RFPs, discover suppliers, evaluate supplier responses, seek advice from experts, and collaborate with stakeholders.
+For Sellers, Pulse is a new channel for effective lead generation, nurturing, and conversion based on trustful conversations.

-The Pulse protocol seeks to disintermediate digital marketing by creating a smarter way to connect in-market buyers directly with experts and sellers in high-value service industries.
-Built natively on Web 3 and Blockchain, Pulse confers agency on the buyer while replacing Surveillance with Trust, and the Middle-Man with a Transparent Meritocracy.
+The Pulse protocol seeks to transform both B2B Procurement and B2B Marketing by creating a smarter way to connect in-market buyers directly with experts and sellers.
+Built natively on Web3 constructs, Pulse confers agency on the buyer while replacing Surveillance with Trust, and the Middle-Man with a Transparent Meritocracy.

 FIND the right products, providers, and advice for your specific needs.
 Earn and redeem crypto rewards from your activities.